vishpat/lisp-rs/docs/src/overview.md

 ## Lisp Dialect

-In order to simplify the understanding of the implementation of the interpreter, the number of features supported by it have been limited on purpose.
+In order keep the interpreter simple, the number of features supported by it have been limited on purpose.
+Following are the data types and statements that will be supported by the interpreter.

 ### Data types
-- Integer
+- integer
-- Bool
+- boolean

 ### Statements
 - variable definition and assignment